spencerjbeckwith/supersprite/README.md

 main();
 ```

 The names of each sprite are determined by their *file* or *folder* name when the atlas is compiled.
-This is mean to be more useful for Intellisense/autocomplete versus using the map as an `any` type.
+This is meant to be more useful for Intellisense/autocomplete versus using the map as an `any` type.

 ### Presenter Options